VMaxx/RepetierIntegration/README.md

   Config example:
   ![alt text](https://user-images.githubusercontent.com/12956626/59142707-9d0d5e00-8987-11e9-94f7-53bc2707e3d1.jpg "Config")

-  Latest change: Multiple printers now work.
-Fixed issue with Repetier printer name not matching Cura printer name
+  Latest changes: Multiple printers now work.
+Fixed issue with Repetier printer name not matching Cura printer name If you have security turned off, it will pull the apikey from the Repetier instance when you're setting up a new printer.